Mijo (Better Call Saul): Plot

 Tuco Salamanca is preparing salsa when his grandmother returns after her run-in with the Lindholm brothers.
 Though they accidentally targeted the wrong driver, Cal and Lars follow her home and falsely claim serious injuries from the staged accident.
-They demand money and follow Tuco's grandmother into her house.
-Tuco uses her cane to beat them unconscious, then arranges for Nacho Varga, No-Doze, and Gonzo to come with a van.
+They demand money, so Tuco uses her cane to beat them unconscious, then arranges for Nacho Varga, No-Doze, and Gonzo to come with a van.
 Jimmy McGill arrives at the front door searching for Cal and Lars, and Tuco drags him inside at gunpoint.

-Jimmy insists Cal and Lars did not intentionally target Tuco's grandmother.
-Tuco allows Jimmy to see Cal and Lars, who are bound and gagged, but when Jimmy removes Lars' gag, Lars immediately implicates Jimmy.
+Jimmy insists the twins did not intentionally target Tuco's grandmother.
+Tuco allows Jimmy to see Cal and Lars, who are bound and gagged, but when Jimmy removes Lars' gag, he immediately implicates Jimmy.

 Tuco and his men take Jimmy, Cal, and Lars to the desert and question Jimmy.
-Thinking quickly, Jimmy tells Tuco he is a lawyer, but Tuco does not believe him.
-Tuco threatens to cut off a finger and Jimmy falsely claims he is an FBI agent.
-Nacho is suspicious and threatens Jimmy again, so Jimmy goes back to admitting the truth—he is a lawyer who intended to scam the Kettlemans.
+He tells Tuco he is a lawyer, but when Tuco does not believe him and threatens to cut off a finger, Jimmy falsely claims he is an FBI agent.
+Nacho is suspicious and threatens Jimmy again, so Jimmy goes back to admitting the truth — he is a lawyer who intended to scam the Kettlemans.

 Nacho convinces Tuco that killing a lawyer would attract unwanted attention.
 Tuco frees Jimmy but moves to kill Cal and Lars.
 Jimmy convinces Tuco to spare their lives and talks him into only breaking one leg each as punishment.

-After bringing Cal and Lars to a hospital, Jimmy arrives at a bar for a date.
+After bringing the twins to a hospital, Jimmy arrives at a bar for a date.
 A customer's snapping breadsticks remind Jimmy of the broken legs, so he excuses himself and vomits in the bathroom.
 An intoxicated Jimmy later collapses on Chuck McGill's couch after forgetting to leave his cellular phone in Chuck's mailbox.
 Chuck's EHS causes him to throw the phone outside.
-The following morning, Chuck admits to seeing the hospital bill for Cal and Lars.
-Jimmy reassures Chuck that he is not returning to his conman past.
+The following morning, Chuck admits to seeing the hospital bill for Cal and Lars; Jimmy reassures Chuck that he is not returning to his conman past.

-Jimmy returns to his office after several days in court.
-The salon owner tells him a client has arrived.
-The client is Nacho, who tells Jimmy he wants to steal the Kettlemans' $1.6 million, for which he will pay Jimmy a finder's fee.
+Jimmy returns to his office after several days in court, where the salon owner, Mrs. Nguyen, tells him a client has arrived.
+The client is Nacho, who tells Jimmy he wants to steal the Kettlemans' $1.6 million of embezzled funds, for which he will pay Jimmy a finder's fee.
 Jimmy insists he is a lawyer, not a criminal.
 Nacho writes his phone number on one of Jimmy's matchbooks and tells Jimmy to call when he figures out he is "in the game".